tobyjack19/fusion2urdf-CleanHistory/README.md

 This is a **fork** of the original [syuntoku14/fusion2urdf](https://github.com/syuntoku14/fusion2urdf) repository.
 Forked as of 04/11/2025.

-# I am still actively working on this so apologies for any issues that may crop up
+# I am still actively working on this so apologies for any issues that may crop up (there are a couple)

 Changes made are as follows:
  - Output file as URDF instead of XACRO